movestore/movestore.github.io/best_practices_coding.md

 In the templates we provide test data (`data/raw/`) in `EPSG:4326` and also projected data to ease testing the Apps.

 ### Time zones
-All data that is uploaded from Movebank into MoveApps will have timestamps in `UTC`.
+All tracking data that is uploaded into MoveApps will have timestamps in `UTC`.
 Sometimes for local studies it makes sense to transform the timestamps into the local timezone to better interpret the results.
-Feel free to do that for your App if needed. *Please do not pass on data as an output with timestamps in a different timezone than UTC, but reproject it*.
+Feel free to do that for your App if needed. *Please do not pass on data as an output with timestamps in a different timezone than UTC, but always transform it back to UTC*.
 Lots of tracking data span across different timezones, which makes "local timezone" non-existent.

 ### Acknowledgements and references
 If your App is based mainly on a single library (that you did not author), we advise to give credit to the authors of this library.
 The best way to acknowledge them is in the `appspecs.json` file in the [reference](appspec/current/references_appspec.md) section, and in the documentation of the App.